 Whether you’re washing your dog or watering your garden, we’ve got the faucet for you

-Outdoor faucets serve many purposes: They provide water for your vegetable garden, help you attach a hose to wash your car, or even allow you to fill up the kiddie pool with water during the hot summer months.
-Because having a source of water outside has many benefits, there are many outdoor faucet types to choose from, each with its own pros and cons.
+Outdoor faucets provide water for your vegetable garden, help you attach a hose to wash your car, or allow you to fill up the kiddie pool with water during the hot summer months.
+Because having a water source outside has many benefits, there are several outdoor faucet types, each with pros and cons.
+Here’s how the types of outdoor faucets differ for your watering needs.

 A spigot faucet follows the old adage, “righty tighty, lefty loosey,” as it is controlled by a compression valve that opens when turned to the right and closes when turned to the left.
 These are common faucets used to connect hoses or sprinklers or to fill up buckets and other containers, as they have a wider mouth than most other faucets.